afrigeri/geologic-symbols/README.md

 WHERE THESE SYMBOLS COME FROM?
 ------------------------------

 For the maniacs of ISO standards, we start to say that there is no standard for geologic symbology.
-On one side this allow not to get stuck into limits of a rigid schema, on the other side there will be a 'book of ISO standard geologic symbos' to wich refer to.
+On one side this allow not to get stuck into limits of a rigid schema, on the other side there will be a 'book of ISO standard geologic symbos' to which refer to.
 However, some national level geologic surveys published the symbol set they are using in their official map production.
 BGS and USGS did a great job!

 We will reference to the original document specification we are using.